 The distance feature still has no meaning over the identifier set, because the elements of a WSDL description are given in an arbitrary order.
-Therefore we decided to adapt it by defining five different features: $in\service$ , $in\port$ , $in\type$ , $in\operation$ and $in\documentation$ .
+Therefore we decided to adapt it by defining five different features: in\service, in\port, in\type, in\operation and in\documentation.
 Those features take their values in the (true, false) set.
 A true value indicates that the word has been seen in an element identifier of the corresponding type.
-For instance $in\service(weather) = true$ means that the word weather has been seen in a service identifier. $in\documentation(weather) = true$ means that the word weather has been seen in the global documentation.
+For instance in\service(weather)= true means that the word weather has been seen in a service identifier. in\documentation(weather) = true means that the word weather has been seen in the global documentation.

-In addition of these features, we compute another feature called pos.
-We added this feature, not used in Kea, because it significantly improves the results. pos is simply the part-of-speech that has been assigned to the word during the POS tagging step.
+In addition of these features, we compute another feature called pos, not used in Kea, which significantly improves the results. pos is simply the part-of-speech that has been assigned to the word during the POS tagging step.
 If several parts-of-speech have been assigned to the same word, we choose the one that has been assigned in the majority of the cases.
-The different values of pos are: NN (noun), NNS (plural noun), NP (proper noun),
+The different values of pos are: NN (noun), NNS (plural noun), NP (proper noun), NPS (plural proper noun), JJ (adjective), JJS (plural adjective), VV (verb), VVG (gerundive verb), VVD (preterit verb), SYM (symbol).